horeah/PyCmd/README.txt

 5. Credits
 ----------
-   - The fish shell is a huge source of good ideas: http://fishshell.org/index.php
+   - The fish shell is an endless source of good ideas: http://fishshell.org/index.php
    - fsm.py is a nice package for implementing a Finite State Machine: http://code.activestate.com/recipes/146262